Breville Oracle Jet Review: Worth the Wait?

 Specialty Drinks

 The Breville Oracle Jet offers a specialty drink menu that’ll be familiar to Breville fans.
-I’m sure the usual culprits like latte and cappuccino will make an appearance.
-I’m just hoping that the babyccino has been forgotten.
+All the usual culprits like latte and cappuccino make an appearance, as well as the dreaded babyccino.

 Interestingly enough, the Oracle Jet includes cold brew as one of its specialty drinks.
 I’ve actually experienced very tasty cold extractions from machines like the Jura Z10 and the Spinn Coffee Maker, and I expect a similar approximation of cold brew here.
 Who knows?
 Maybe the Oracle Jet will make it onto my list of the best cold brew coffee makers!